Rappsilber-Laboratory/xidocs/md/history/index.md

 Press the *Aggregate* button in the title bar to view the aggregated searches with auto-validated links only.
 Press the *Agg.
 For FDR* button to include decoy and unvalidated links so an FDR filtering can be performed in the visualisation (exactly as for the single search).

 ### Validate a Search ###
-Press the link in the *Validation* column for a search to launch a dialog.
-The dialog has choices of whether to load links involving linear peptides and/or decoy proteins in the validation page.
+Click the underlined 'Validate' text in the *Validation* column to show a selection dialog for a particular search.
+This dialog has options to validate various combinations of cross-links - including linear peptides and/or decoy proteins.
+Selecting an option will then take you to the search's validation page and populate it with the requested links.

 ### Delete a Search ###
 Delete a search by pressing the button in the *Delete* column for a search.
 If the button is not present, you don't have the rights to delete it.
-A dialog will then appear asking if you are sure you wish to delete the search - as this cannot be undone.
+A dialog will then appear asking if you are sure you wish to delete the search - as this cannot be undone unless you are a superuser.

 ### Other Information ###
 Other columns show additional meta-data relating to individual searches.
 - *Visualise Search*: The search state is appended to the name of the search in this column.
 This shows whether a search is queuing, being processed, has an error, or has completed.
 Uncompleted searches will not have a link to launch the visualisation.
 - *Notes*: If a search had notes added when it was submitted in the [Search Submit](../../html/searchSubmit/index.html) page they will be shown here.
 Generally a tooltip will be needed to see the full text.
 - *Sequence*: The file name of the .fasta file used in the search.
+- *Enzyme*: The enzyme used in the search.
+- *Cross-Linkers*: A list of the cross-linkers used in the search.
 - *Submit date*: The date the search was submitted.
 - *ID*: Search ID.
 - *User*: The user who submitted the search.